nicolaprezza/BWTIL/README.md

 The library has been extensively tested under linux using gcc 4.8.2 and clang++ 3.5.
 We use cmake to generate the Makefile:

-To compile, firstly create a build directory and access it:
+To compile, firstly enter the bin/ directory

-> mkdir build; cd build
+> cd bin

-Then, launch cmake as:
+Then, launch cmake as (default build type is release):

-> cmake -DCMAKE_BUILD_TYPE=Release ..
+> cmake ..

 Finally, build the executables:

 > make

-The above command creates the executables in the main BWTIL directory.
+The above command creates the executables in the bin directory.

 ### Input formats